 I started producing interactive projects almost 20 years ago.
 Here are a few of my favourites:

 As the Manager of Brand and Digital Strategy at The Canada Council for the Arts between 2014-17 I led the redesign and rebuild of the www.canadacouncil.ca website and worked closely with Jam3 to redesign and rebuild the www.artbank.ca website, among many other projects.

-The Media League is a web startup I co-founded with The Jonah Group in 2012.
+The Media League was a web startup I co-founded with The Jonah Group in 2012.
 Over 100 high schools participated in our competitive creativity league, uploading, rating and commenting on hundreds of original artworks between 2012-15 using our custom interactive platform.

 When I was a Senior Consultant at 76design from 2006-2009 I produced interactive projects for over 25 clients.
 One of those projects was BOPL’s Book Club, an interactive environment that I conceived and produced for kids to create and share book reviews, literacy games and more.
 It was a 2008 Webby Award Honoree.